-(1) The extent to which the proposed training materials are likely to be effective, including consideration of their quality, clarity, and variety.

-(2) The extent to which the proposed training methods are of sufficient quality, intensity, and duration.

-(3) The extent to which the proposed training materials and methods are accessible to individuals with disabilities.
+- (1) The extent to which the proposed training materials are likely to be effective, including consideration of their quality, clarity, and variety. - (2) The extent to which the proposed training methods are of sufficient quality, intensity, and duration. - (3) The extent to which the proposed training content covers all of the relevant aspects of the subject matter. - (4) The extent to which the proposed training materials and methods are accessible to individuals with disabilities.